open-craft/sprints/docs/discoveries/sprints-v2-ux-discovery.md

 ---

-### 1. Community Feedback
+### 3. Community Feedback

-Rely on the wisdom of the Open Source community by requesting their feedback on the current [Sprints][sprints-application] application, as well as the ideas we have in mind for future phases.
+Rely on the wisdom of the Open Source community by requesting their feedback on the current [Sprints][sprints-application] application, as well as the plan for future phases.
+The accompanying marketing site will help to give Sprints credibility as a serious project.

 List Sprints on open source directories like [AlternativeTo][alternative-to], and contact other open-source projects for their insights.
-We could potentially offer free hosting in exchange for their feedback.
+Where possible, it would be valuable to develop partnerships with organisations who need the tool, where we offer them access to Sprints in exchange for their feedback.
+Although this would require setting up a separate instance for each organisation, it will likely be worth the effort.
+Getting feedback early on in the development cycle is really valuable.

 ---